dkazanc/ToMoBAR/docs/source/howto/installation.rst

 .. code-block:: console

-   $ conda install -c httomo -c conda-forge tomophantom tomobar astra-toolbox ccpi-regulariser pypwt
+   $ conda install -c httomo -c conda-forge tomophantom tomobar astra-toolbox ccpi-regulariser
    $ conda install conda-forge::cupy # install only if you need CuPy-enabled modules

-one can also try this installation, especially for other than Linux OSs:
+   $ pip install pypwt # if wavelet regularisation is to be used

+the installation above is tested on Linux and Windows, but one can also try:

 .. code-block:: console